cmm2209/personal-website/content/authors/admin/_index.md

 ## About Me

-Caleb Mutch is a Research Scientist at the Max Planck Institute for Empirical Aesthetics.
+Caleb Mutch is a Postdoctoral Researcher at the University of Freiburg.
 His work focuses on the overlooked histories of fundamental musical concepts such as the cadence, the triad, and form.
 This research area is complemented by secondary interests in global pop music analysis and in the Digital Humanities.